XenorInspire/WorgenX/README.md

 ```
 #### Compile the project :

-For CLI version :
+For the CLI version :
 ```
 cargo build --release --features cli
 ```

-For GUI version :
+For the TUI version :
 ```
 cargo build --release --features gui
 ```